Have you had your horseradish today?

 If you’re thinking about taking a shortcut and buying a commercial product, you may be disappointed.
 Finding one which doesn’t have a bunch of unwanted additives can be a challenge.

 Next time you’re in the grocery store flip over a few bottles of “horseradish sauce” and you’ll see what I mean.
 You’ll find most contain artificial flavors and even corn syrup.

 But the good news it’s easy to make your own.
 Besides the root, all you really need is a dash of salt and some vinegar to help keep your horseradish from turning into a bitter mushy mess.

 Just keep in mind fresh horseradish is hot.
 So when preparing and using it treat it like you would hot peppers.

 |This delicious hot and pleasantly bitter homemade horseradish is so much better than store bought.
 Try it and you’ll never go back.

 • Put all ingredients — horseradish root, vinegar and salt — into an electric food processor or blender.

 • Process/blend until all ingredients are blended together.
 (You can add a teaspoon of water if needed)

-• Variation: Grate in a small beet to add a touch of natural sweetness and a pop of extra flavor.
+• Cover and store the horseradish in your refrigerator.
+(Careful to not get any into your eyes!)Variation: Grate in a small beet to add a touch of natural sweetness and a pop of extra flavor.

-You can also simply grate some fresh horseradish to add to dishes.
+You can also simply grate some fresh to add to dishes.
 Some folks prefer to grate into a plastic bag or under a stove hood because, like onions, the fumes can be pretty strong.

-Latest posts by Healthier Talk (see all)
+Latest posts by Alice Jacob (see all)